Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

 She was a veteran contestant and competed in Hell's Kitchen season 6, where she finished in 3rd place.

-Ariel Contreras-Fox was the Hells Kitchen Season 18 winner due to her tremendous growth since her original appearance on Hell's Kitchen.
+Ariel Contreras-Fox was the Hell's Kitchen Season 18 winner due to her tremendous growth since her original appearance on Hell's Kitchen.

-She proved her talent, leadership and determination throughout and offered runner up Mia a position.
+She proved her talent, leadership and determination throughout and offered runner-up Mia a position.

-After Hell's Kitchen, Ariel did not take up the Executive chef position at Hell's Kitchen Restaurant at Caesar's Palace in Las Vegas, Nevada.
+After Hell's Kitchen, Ariel did not take up the Executive Chef position at Hell's Kitchen Restaurant at Caesar's Palace in Las Vegas, Nevada.

-Instead she became Executive Chef of Dos Caminos in NYC.
+Instead, she became Executive Chef of Dos Caminos in NYC.

 In May 2020, she became Vice President of Culinary at Del Frisco's Double Eagle, Del Frisco's Grille, and Dos Caminos.